prevention-icon

 You notice pantry moths flying around

 This is one of the earliest signs of a pantry moth infestation and they are most likely to be seen during their active times at dusk or in the evenings.
 They tend to fly around with an unpredictable path.
+Male Indian pantry moths are attracted to pheromone traps, which lure them in with female pheromones and trap them on sticky surfaces.

 Have you noticed these signs of Indian meal moths lurking around?